4-year-old Iowa girl regains eyesight after losing vision to flu

-Just weeks after leaving the hospital in January following her recovery from the flu, family members noticed that Jade DeLucia, 4, suddenly was walking by herself to the bathroom, without touching the walls.
+Just weeks after leaving the hospital in January following her recovery from the flu, family members noticed that 4-year-old Jade DeLucia suddenly was walking by herself to the bathroom, without touching the walls.

 Testing it, family members asked her where her uncle was.
 Jade walked right to him.